 On this day, after reaching the summit, he quickly descended before the MM team made it to the top, leaving them to descend slowly with little help.
 Ideally, if Boukreev had descended with the team and been carrying supplemental oxygen, he may have been able to assist them in descending much faster, possibly making it to camp before the storm erupted into a fierce rage.

 Later, Boukreev would state that he descended because he wanted to be fresh and reach camp so he could assist in a rescue if needed in case something happened to the descending climbers.
-Though this information made Boukreev seem like an incompetent leader, we do have to give him praise for this, as in the end, he was one of the only climbers in Camp 4 that had enough energy to save anyone stuck in the storm.
+Though this information made Boukreev seem like an incompetent leader, we do have to give him praise for this.
+In the end, he was one of the only climbers in Camp 4 that had enough energy to save anyone stuck in the storm.

 The Storm Traps Climbers During 1996 Everest Disaster

-As the storm raged on, Boukreev would attempt to rescue the lower lying climbers, saving Sandy Pittman, Charlotte Fox and Tim Madsen – all members of his MM team; AC climbers, Yasuko Namba and Beck Weathers were determined to be “un-savable” and were left behind.
+As the storm raged on, Boukreev would attempt to rescue the lower lying climbers, saving Sandy Pittman, Charlotte Fox and Tim Madsen – all members of his MM team.
+AC climbers Yasuko Namba and Beck Weathers were determined to be “un-savable” and were left behind.
+Beck Weathers later recounts this in his book Left for Dead.

 8 Climbers Die During the 1996 Everest Disaster